lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ## Lower the pressure on the inode cache

 If your PC has has enough free RAM available, you can also achieve a little more performance by lowering the tendency on reclaiming the memory which is used for caching of directory and inode objects.

-Warning, clearing cache less frequent can impact new processes trying to load (address_in_use).
+Warning, clearing cache less frequently can impact new processes trying to load (bad_address or address_in_use).

 Open your terminal and type:
 ```